LibraryCarpentry/lc-git/episodes/02-getting-started.md

 $ git init
 ~~~

 This initiates `git_test` as a git repository.

+If you do an `ls` now, the repository might seem empty.
+However, an `ls -a` will show the hidden files, which includes the new file `.git`.

+This signifies that the directory is now a Git repository.
+Were the `.git` file ever to be deleted after you have begun committing files, all versioning of the data would be lost.

-We now need to configure Git locally - this is a one-time set up, but settings can be changed at any time.
+We now need to configure Git locally - this need only be done once, i.e. the first time we are setting up Git.
+However, each of the settings can be changed at any time if we decide we want to use a different email address, say, or switch to a different text editor.
 ~~~
 $ git config --global user.name "Mary Citizen"
 $ git config --global user.email "mary_citizen@gitmail.com"